1.1 Name and address of responsible party

 This data is stored and used only for the purposes of answering your request or for technical administrative purposes in order to make contact.

-Our legitimate interest as well as your’s lies in responding to your needs.
+Our and your justified interest consists in responding to your request.
 If you are making contact in connection with the fulfilment of a contract to which you are a party, or within the context of pre-contractual steps, then this is an additional legal basis for processing your personal data.

 You can always opt out of this data processing at any time.
 Please send your opt-out request to the following email address: email@example.com